bbauska/meta-react-basics/README.md

 export default Promo;
 ```

-You can start updating the **Promo** component by adding the JavaScript
+You can start updating the <b>Promo</b> component by adding the JavaScript
 expression syntax:

 ```